Abdul250-dev/alx-project-0x03-setup/alx-project-0x03/README.md

 # 3. Move your interfaces to the right directory

 Objectives: Clean up your code a bit, remember, it is always good to keep your code well organized.
 Group your files into the right directories.

+# 4. Resolve a 404 page not found

+Objectives: In the file-based routing system, each pathname has to correspond to a particular file that exists in the pages/ directory.
+In an event where any such pathname is used but not found in the pages directory.
+Your routing will resolve to a 404 page not found.

+This is a default behavior in Nextjs applications.
+The behavior can be overridden if you wish to have a Custom Error Page